alvintnw/SimpleLinearRegression/README.md

 ## Files in This Repository

-* `Untitled5.ipynb`: A Jupyter Notebook containing the Python code for data generation, initial data inspection, and visualization.
+* `SimpleLinearRegression.ipynb`: A Jupyter Notebook containing the Python code for data generation, initial data inspection, and visualization.
 This notebook serves as the core script for the project.

 ## Project Structure

-The current notebook, `Untitled5.ipynb`, covers the following initial steps:
+The current notebook, `SimpleLinearRegression.ipynb`, covers the following initial steps:

 ### 1. Importing Libraries
 The project begins by importing necessary libraries for data manipulation, numerical operations, visualization, and machine learning: